 - Lithium orotate: A natural mineral that affects mood, Alzheimer’s disease, and agingI read a lot of studies on health and genetics, and I keep finding research on the mineral lithium popping up.
 Topics such as circadian rhythm dysfunction, Alzheimer’s disease, telomere length, type 2 diabetes, and obesity…all linking to lithium?
 The rest of this article explains the research showing the importance of this mineral in our … Read More

 - TNF-alpha and InflammagingTNF-alpha (tumor necrosis factor alpha) is a proinflammatory cytokine upregulated in aging.
 TNF-alpha acts as a signaling molecule in our immune system and is important in our innate immune response.
 But chronically elevated TNF-alpha is one cause of the diseases of aging.
 Inhibiting chronic inflammation is one tool available for longevity and healthspan.
 This article … Read More

 - Targeting cellular senescence with natural compoundsCellular senescence is a natural process that stops the reproduction of cells.
 While senescence happens throughout life, in aging, an accumulation of excess senescent cells seems to be at the heart of many age-related diseases.
 What is cellular senescence?
 Senescence is when a cell can no longer divide and has been damaged — but yet … Read More

 - Alzheimer’s prevention through targeting the liverPreventing Alzheimer’s is at the top of the list for many people when considering longevity and healthspan.
 Genetics, as well as environmental factors, play into the susceptibility to this disease of aging.
-While most focus is on the brain, recent research shows points to another key player in Alzheimer’s prevention: the liver!
-Bile acids, Alzheimer’s, … Read More
+While most focus is on the brain, recent research points to another key player in Alzheimer’s prevention: the liver!
+Bile acids, Alzheimer’s, the … Read More